monadicsystems/monadicsystems.github.io/post7.md

 It was published in 2001, but I'm not sure how much it has been used since then.
 Regardless, many of the concepts dicussed in the paper are very interesting.

-Haskell has a changed a lot since 2001, so I figured it was still worth it to try and implement a modern version of HSPs using Okapi.
+Haskell has changed a lot since 2001, so I figured it was still worth it to try and implement a modern version of HSPs using Okapi.

 ## Haskell Server Pages With Okapi